-Schaefer and Fuller (submitted) used both tag-recapture data and otolith daily increments to determine growth curves for bigeye tuna in the EPO.
-The two data sources provided similar estimates with a bias in the tagging data, which is hypothesized to be due to shrinkage because the recaptured bigeye tuna were measured at unloading.
-The growth curve estimated by Schaefer and Fuller is substantially different from previous growth curves used in the EPO bigeye tuna assessments (Figure 4.14).
-The growth curve of Fuller and Schaefer shows a much more linear growth and produces larger bigeye for a given age.
-The von Bertalanffy growth curve estimated by Schaefer and Fuller has an asymptotic length that is much greater than any recorded bigeye tuna.
-This is reasonable as long as no biological meaning is given to the asymptotic length parameter and that the model is only used as a representation of the ages of fish that they sampled.
-The maximum aged bigeye tuna in their data set is around 4 years old (16 quarters) and their von Bertalanffy growth curve is not considered appropriate for ages older than this.
-We fit a Richards growth curve using a lognormal likelihood function with constant variance and the asymptotic length parameter set at about the largest sized bigeye seen in the data (186.5 cm).
+Schaefer and Fuller (2006) used both tag-recapture data and otolith daily increments to determine growth curves for bigeye tuna in the EPO.
+The two data sources provided similar estimates, with a bias in the tagging data, which is hypothesized to be due to shrinkage because the recaptured bigeye tuna were measured at unloading.
+The growth curve estimated by Schaefer and Fuller is substantially different from the growth curves used in previous assessments (Figure 4.14): it shows a much more linear growth, and produces larger bigeye for a given age.
+The asymptotic length of the von Bertalanffy growth curve estimated by Schaefer and Fuller is reasonable as long as no biological meaning is given to the asymptotic length parameter and that the model is only used as a representation of the ages of fish that they sampled.
+The maximum age of the bigeye tuna in their data set is around 4 years (16 quarters) and their von Bertalanffy growth curve is not considered appropriate for ages greater than this.
+We fit a Richards growth curve using a lognormal likelihood function with constant variance and the asymptotic length parameter set at about the largest-sized bigeye seen in the data (186.5 cm).

-$$L_a = L{\infty} \left(1 - \exp\left[-K \left(a - t_0 \right) \right] \right)^b$$
+$$L{a} = L{\infty} \left(1 - \exp\left[-K \left(a - t{0} \right) \right] \right)^{b}$$